 The First Anxiety Attack

-Most people that have anxiety attacks experience their first attack almost out of nowhere.
-Often they are experiencing a considerable amount of stress in their life, but not necessarily, and the attack doesn't necessarily occur when that person is experiencing the most stress either.
+Most people that have anxiety attacks experience their first attack during a time when they are experiencing a considerable amount of stress in their life, but not necessarily, and the attack doesn't necessarily occur when that person is experiencing the most stress either.

 Starts With a Feeling

-Usually an anxiety attack begins because someone notices some feeling in their body.
+Usually an anxiety attack begins because someone notices a feeling in their body.
 Anxiety attacks - or their more common name, panic attacks - cause what's known as "hypersensitivity."
-This is when your mind (not consciously) essentially monitors your body, so that it notices any change at all.
+This is when your mind essentially monitors your body, so that it notices any change no matter how slight.
 Whenever your mind notices a change it focuses on it, which amplifies the experience.
-Many of these are changes that those without anxiety wouldn't even notice, or would generally ignore, but when you have panic disorder you can't.
+Many of these are changes that those without anxiety wouldn't notice, or would generally ignore, but a person with anxiety may be more aware of these changes.

 - "Something is wrong with my health."